 PV = nRT

 The Ideal Gas Law is similar to the Combined Gas Law.
-It is an equation of an ideal gas (R) state and conforms to Boyle’s, Charles’s, and Avogadro’s Laws.
+The law is an equation of an ideal gas (R) state and conforms to Boyle’s, Charles’s, and Avogadro’s Laws.
 It is hypothetical and estimates the behavior of gases based on specific conditions.
-It suggests that the volume (V), pressure (P), and temperature (T) determines the state and amount (n) of a gas.
+It suggests that the volume (V), pressure (P), and temperature (T) determine the state and amount (n) of a gas.

-By reviewing these gas laws, we demonstrate how simple variables, such as temperature and pressure, influence gas measurement and impact gas instrumentation.
+We demonstrate how simple variables, such as temperature and pressure influence gas measurement and impact gas instrumentation when reviewing these gas laws.
 For this reason, metering applications require temperature and pressure compensation to ensure accurate measurement and minimize waste.